Mochimochi07/Readme/readrepos/Readme2.md

 well. i just pick some GOLANG GIN alternatives. what?
-GOlang is blazingly fast and on par with RUST. performance, speed and secirity is a must in the backend servers. as well as experience so its a good thning that i learned Go and expresswith their microframeworks so that that i can learn more as well. im still learning dynamic languages. im not comfortable with javascript anymore. might as well explore other languages.
+GOlang is blazingly fast and on par with RUST. performance, speed and security is a must in the backend servers. as well as experience so its a good thning that i learned Go and expresswith their microframeworks so that that i can learn more as well. im still learning dynamic languages. im not comfortable with javascript anymore. might as well explore other languages.

+i learned AMP PHP.
+its the closest than slim php
+well. might as well see other languages.